GIGABOOST.AI

 • How Are Founders Scaling This Today?

+This is what GIGABOOST.AI's matching engine scores across 25 factors — including stage, sector, check size, thesis, and geography — before surfacing any name.
 Once the targets are set, the founder uses an approval queue.
-The system drafts a personalized cold email to investors based on the templates above, incorporating the investor's recent activity.
-The founder spends 10 minutes a morning reviewing and clicking "Approve."
-This allows them to maintain 35%+ meeting rates while ensuring every message is sent from their own email domain.
+The system drafts a personalized cold email based on the templates above, incorporating the investor's recent activity.
+The founder spends 10 minutes a morning reviewing and clicking "Approve," maintaining 35%+ meeting rates while ensuring every message is sent from their own email domain.

 Start Your Pipeline

-A template is just a starting point.
-The real value is in the execution — the matching, the warming, and the deliverability.
+A template is just a starting point — the real value is in the execution: the matching, the warming, and the deliverability.
 If you are serious about closing your round, you need to stop "blasting" and start "targeting."

 You can have the best product in the world, but if you can't get into the room, it doesn't matter.
 It's time to move beyond the spreadsheet.

-Start your investor pipeline for $1 at GIGABOOST.AI.
+Start your investor pipeline with GIGABOOST.AI.

 Put these strategies into action